← Back to all body parts

 T-Scope braces are typically one-size-adjustable with telescoping bars.
 Adjust the length so the hinge aligns with your knee joint center.
 Follow surgical team instructions for ROM settings.

 Your surgeon or therapist will set the allowed range of motion.
 Do not adjust the ROM settings yourself unless instructed.
 Check strap tension regularly as swelling changes post-surgery.
+Suspension reminder: the calf strap just below the knee, sitting above the calf muscle belly and tightened firmly, is what keeps the T-Scope from sliding toward the ankle as you walk.
+Post-op patients see significant calf-circumference changes day-to-day from swelling and inactivity — re-check this strap multiple times per day for the first few weeks.

 Changing the range-of-motion settings without your surgeon's guidance can compromise your recovery.
 Also, straps that are too loose allow the brace to shift and the hinge to misalign.

-View Knee T-Scope on Amazon โ†’ More affordable option โ†’
+View Knee T-Scope on Amazon → More affordable option →

-Unloader Knee Brace (Osteoarthritis Off-Loader)
+Single-Upright Unloader Knee Brace

-Unloader Knee Brace (Osteoarthritis Off-Loader)
+Double-Upright Unloader Knee Brace

-View Unloader Knee Brace on Amazon โ†’
+View Double-Upright Unloader on Amazon →

 Neoprene Hinged Knee Sleeve